European Health Insurance Card

 However, if you have forgotten to bring the card, Helfo may issue an emergency form to you or the institution where you are receiving treatment.
 An emergency form is a paper version of the European Health Insurance Card, and gives you the same rights as the European Health Insurance Card.

-If you need an emergency form, contact Guidance Helsenorge during opening hours from Monday to Friday between 08.00 and 15.30.
 An emergency form may also be issued retroactively.
 This means that you can obtain an emergency decision regarding treatment you have already received, as long as you have not paid for the treatment.

 Have you had to pay for an examination or treatment?

-If the institution where you are receiving treatment does not recognise or accept your European Health Insurance Card, and you have to pay for the examination/treatment yourself, you can apply to Helfo for reimbursement of your expenses.
+If the institution where you are receiving treatment does not recognise or accept your European Health Insurance Card, and you must pay for the examination/treatment yourself, you can apply to Helfo for reimbursement of your expenses.
 Make sure you obtain an invoice, receipt and documentation of the treatment provided, and attach this to your application.

 Read more about the types of healthcare that might be covered.